For all families with low incomes

 Out-of-school activities for any child under 18

-Is there a limit or cap on the expenses I can claim?
+Is there a limit or cap on the costs I can tell DTA about?

 Jane and her husband have two children, aged 5 and 8.
 Jane works 40 hours a week and her husband is in a full time training program.
 They need after school child care.
-Jane earns $440/week.
-Jane’s SNAP is $394/month.
-She sends DTA a letter explaining they pay $150 per week for after school care (including transportation).
-Jane’s SNAP increases to $589 per month!
+Jane earns $600/week.
+Their rent is $1,200/month plus utilities including AC.
+Jane’s SNAP is $560 per month.

-How do I claim child care or adult care expenses?
+How do I claim child or adult care costs?

-You can "self-attest" to these expenses unless DTA finds the information questionable.
-Write the expenses down on your application or recertification form, or give your DTA worker a signed, sworn statement.
-See MLRI's Dependent Care Deduction Know Your Rights flier.
+You can self-declare these costs with DTA.
+Tell a DTA worker over the phone, write the expenses down on your application or recertification form, or send DTA worker a signed written statement.
 DTA should ask for proofs only if the information you provide is questionable.